Hacienda Nursing Facility CEO Resigns One Week After Woman In Vegetative State Gives Birth

 “I want to assure our patients, their loved ones, our community partners, the agencies we do business with, Governor Ducey and the residents of Arizona, we will continue to cooperate with Phoenix Police and the investigating agencies at all levels in every way possible.
 And we will do everything in our power to ensure the safety of every single one of our patients and our employees,” Leibowitz continued in his statement.

-The investigation continues, and no suspect in the sexual assault has been named as of yet, but Arizona lawmakers are now brainstorming ideas on a new piece of legislation that will help keep patient’s in nursing facilities safe.
-One idea, borrowed for Louisiana, is to have security cameras installed in patient’s rooms so that the families can keep a watchful eye on their loved ones while they are unable to be there in person.
+The investigation continues, and no suspect in the sexual assault has been named as of yet, but Arizona lawmakers are now brainstorming ideas on a new piece of legislation that will help keep patients in nursing facilities safe.
+One idea, borrowed from Louisiana, is to have security cameras installed in patient rooms so that the families can keep a watchful eye on their loved ones while they are unable to be there in person.